rapPayne/mern-presentation/demos/name-picker/README.md

   console.log(`API server listening on port ${port}`) });
 ```
+3. Since we're using ES6-style imports, add this to package.json:
+`"type":"module"`

-3. Add this to the scripts section of package.json:
+4. Add this to the scripts section of package.json:
 `"server": "nodemon ./index.js",`
-4. Run to start the server:
+5. Run to start the server:
 `$ npm run server`
-5. Tell it to send *something* back when the user hits `GET /api/people/random`
+6. Tell it to send *something* back when the user hits `GET /api/people/random`
 ```javascript
 app.get("/api/people/random", (req, res) => {
   res.status = 200;
   res.send("Person data here");
 });
 ```
-6. Test by hitting that endpoint with cURL or Postman or even a browser.
+7. Test by hitting that endpoint with cURL or Postman or even a browser.

 ## Return a random person from the collection
 Here we'll read a random person from the people collection and return that person.